 Average Cost for Mini-Split Installation

-With professional installation, the usual mini-split cost for this size is around $3,000, according to HomeAdvisor, who compiles average nationwide prices for typical home improvement work.
+With professional installation, the usual mini-split cost for this size is approximately $3,000, according to HomeAdvisor, who compiles average nationwide costs for common home improvement work.

-Your precise mini-split installation cost will be different based on the type you go with and how energy efficient it is.
-According to HomeAdvisor, other extra costs may involve:
+Your total mini-split installation cost will differ based on the kind you go with and how energy efficient it is.
+Per HomeAdvisor, other additional costs could involve:

 - Installing a concrete slab for the outdoor condenser, $75–$300.